stephensong/elementary/CONTRIBUTING.md

 git rebase --continue
 ```

-Push your local issue branch to your remote origin repository.
+Push your local feature branch to your remote origin repository.
 Because rebasing changes history, you should use ``-f`` or ``--force`` to force changes into the remote.
 If someone else is working on the same branch, use the less destructive ``--force-with-lease``.

 ```
 git push -u -f origin issue/{issue-number}-{description}